The first Sunday of each month is HARVEST SUNDAY at All Saints.

 - Canned Foods

-peanut butter, jelly / jam, canned tuna and chicken, spaghetti sauce, cooking oil, canned fruit, canned or bottled juices, pickles and condiments like ketchup, mustard and mayo.
+peanut butter, jelly / jam, canned tuna and chicken, pasta sauce (red and white), cooking oil, canned fruit, chocolate frosting, canned or bottled juices, pickles and condiments like ketchup, mustard and mayo.

 - Boxed Foods

-dry cereal, hot cereal, pasta, rice, beans, powdered milk, whole grain crackers, pancake mix and syrup, tuna helper, granola/cereal bars, sugar, flour, oil, coffee, and tea.
+dry cereal, oatmeal (boxed packets), hot cereal, chocolate chips, brownie mix, pasta, rice, beans, powdered milk, whole grain crackers, pancake mix and syrup, Tuna Helper, Hamburger Helper, Suddenly Salad, granola/cereal bars, salt, sugar, flour, oil, coffee, and tea.

 - Hygiene/Household Supplies

-soap, shampoo, deodorant, combs, brushes, toothpaste, tooth brushes, shaving products, foot powder, laundry soap, dish soap (not the dishwasher kind), and cleaning supplies.
+soap, shampoo, conditioner, baby shampoo, baby wash, deodorant, combs, brushes, toothpaste, tooth brushes, shaving products, foot powder, laundry soap, dish soap (not the dishwasher kind), and cleaning supplies.